About the Program

 Two 2-unit seminars without research papers.
 Individual faculty members will decide when a given seminar can be taken for 2 units.
 Two-unit seminars require active participation and completion of weekly readings and writing assignments.
 Four-unit seminars add a final research paper.

 III.
-Additional Requirements (1 or 2 courses)
+Additional Requirements (1 course)

 A. Theories/Methods Course (4 units)